wolfiex/Dans-fork-BBsensor/opczero/README.md

-- [ ] Threading to read last GPS entry and read the sensor for syncronous result generation
+- [x] Threading to read last GPS entry and read the sensor for syncronous result generation
+- [ ] power down usb when not in use